PROVIDE COMPASSIONATE CLINICAL CARE

 Ellena Hasley is a board-certified physician assistant.
 She completed both her bachelor's degree in Health Science and her master's degree in Physician Assistant Studies at Duquesne University where she graduated with honors.
 She was a recipient of the The Marci Sobczak Spirit Award for her kindness, compassion, and demeanor with patients.

 Like Dr. Dan, Ellena thoughtfully and carefully works with patients to prescribe and manage medications in addition to providing psychoeducation on non-pharmacologic options for treatment.
 She incorporates techniques such as cognitive behavioral therapy (CBT) and supportive interventions into her sessions.
 She collaborates with both Dr. Dan and patients' therapists in order to provide comprehensive care for her patients.

-In her spare time, Ellena volunteers on the board for Physician Assistants in Virtual Medicine and Telemedicine (PAVMT).
-Through this position, she has the opportunity to teach students about the importance of virtual healthcare.
+She has served on the board for Physician Assistants in Virtual Medicine and Telemedicine (PAVMT).
+Through this position, she had the opportunity to teach students about the importance of virtual healthcare.
 She also advocates for the use of telemedicine as a means to increase access to healthcare, specifically mental health services.